 In connection with the Transactions, we entered into a transaction fee agreement with an affiliate of our Sponsor relating to the provision of certain preparation services in furtherance of the Transactions as well as future acquisitions or similar transactions following the Transactions.
-In exchange for the provision of such services, we (a) paid a non-refundable fee of approximately 6.0 million to such affiliate of Apollo upon the consummation of the Transactions and (b) in the event of any future investment activities of the Group or acquisition (including of assets or equity interests) of any business or entity by any member of the Group, will pay a non-refundable fee of up to 1.0% of the aggregate enterprise value paid by the Group in such acquisition or otherwise indicated in the definitive documentation with respect to such acquisition.
-Other than the 6.0 million referenced in the foregoing sentence, we did not make any payments pursuant to the transaction fee agreement from the consummation of the Transactions through December 31,2022.
+In exchange for the provision of such services, we (a) paid a non-refundable fee of approximately $\notin 6.0$ million to such affiliate of Apollo upon the consummation of the Transactions and (b) in the event of any future investment activities of the Group or acquisition (including of assets or equity interests) of any business or entity by any member of the Group, will pay a non-refundable fee of up to 1.0% of the aggregate enterprise value paid by the Group in such acquisition or otherwise indicated in the definitive documentation with respect to such acquisition.
+We did not make any payments pursuant to the transaction fee agreement from the consummation of the Transactions through December 31, 2023.